All I wanted was to sleep, but fear kept me awake.

 - Relax other muscles by breath control.
 To do that, start from the chest and go down to the legs.

-- When those muscles are relaxed, spend about 10 seconds thinking about something that makes your mind calm.
+- When those muscles are relaxed, spend about 10 seconds thinking about something that calms your mind.
 For me, I always thought about my daughter sleeping peacefully.
 Positive thoughts always worked.

-- In case the above process seems not to be working, repeat the words “don’t think” for 10 more seconds.
+- If the above process seems not to be working, repeat the words “don’t think” for 10 more seconds.